autimio/flagsmap/README.md

 ## What was done

 For the presentation of the map, I used the Mapbox SDK.
-For GEOJson manipulation, I used shapes with the positions of some countries and their respective flags.
-And, finally, to perform a background activity every 3 minutes I used a very common library, React Native Background Timer, and its flames I'm saving the current position of the device in local storage for simulation of records.
+For manipulating GEOJson, I used shapes with the positions of some countries and their respective flags.
+And, finally, to perform a background activity every 3 minutes I used a very common library, React Native Background Timer, and your calls I'm saving the current position of the device in local storage for simulation of records.

 ### Built With: